top of page

 • Jun 23

 If you're following us on socials, you might know that we've had two major dog "life events" in the last few weeks.
-We lost our beloved Jax in late May, and a few weeks later, we unexpectedly adopted a new dog.
+We lost our beloved Jax in late May and a few weeks later ended up adopting a dog, rather unexpectedly.

-We've had a dog since November 2005.
-Before that time, I always had a dog in my childhood home.
-Other than college and about a year following, I have had a canine sidekick—or two.
-I didn't realize just how much having a dog made me feel whole and normal.
-It's not that I took my dogs for granted; it's just that they were always there.
-Nothing prepares you for losing a dog, and those who have been through it know the pain is unlike anything else.
+We've had a dog since November 2005 (and before that time, I always had a dog in my childhood home.)
+Other than college and about a year following, I have had a canine sidekick (or two).
+I didn't realize just how much having a dog made me felt whole and normal.
+It's not that I took my dogs for granted, it's just that they always were there.
+Nothing prepares you to lose a dog, and those who have been through it know the pain is unlike anything else.

 When we lost Lola in 2019, Jax became our sole dog.
-Honestly, we think he loved being in the spotlight.
-He was always my shadow and enjoyed being my ONLY shadow.
-Jax was there for many significant moments in our lives.
-He attended our wedding and welcomed our daughter home.
-He endured the strangeness of the pandemic and was by my side through countless miles as a younger dog.
-He loved to camp, hike, follow me around the house, and eat things he shouldn't.
+(Honestly - we think he loved being in the attention spotlight.
+He was always my shadow and liked being my ONLY shadow.)
+Jax had been there for major moments in our life - he was at our wedding, welcomed home our daughter, lived through the weirdness of the pandemic - so many moments.
+He was in our running program at PAWS, and ran literally thousands of miles by my side as a younger dog.
+He loved to camp, hike, follow me around the house, and eat things he should not.

 The last year of Jax's life was good.
-For a dog pushing 15 years, saying it was great would be a stretch.
-However, we tried to keep him as comfortable as possible using medications, injections, and lifestyle changes to manage his arthritis.
-Every pet owner who has had to make a quality-of-life decision for end-of-life care knows how horrible those last few months can be.
-You constantly ask, "Is he happy?" and "Are we managing his pain?"
-You wonder, "When was the last time I remember him wagging his tail?"
+For a dog pushing 15 years, to say it was great would be a stretch, but we tried to keep him as comfortable as possible using medications, injections and lifestyle changes to help deal with his arthritis.
+Every pet owner who has had to make a quality of life decision for end of life care knows how horrible those last few months can be.
+The constant asking of, "Is he happy?" and "Are we keeping on top of his pain?" and "When was the last time I remember him wagging his tail?"

 Jax lived for Summer trips to Beaver Island, Michigan.
 (So do we.)

-It's the realization that your heart will be shattered, yet knowing it's an ultimate act of love to free an elderly or sick dog from ongoing pain.
-WE control the timing.
-We enter these contracts to become best friends with dogs, knowing we outlive them.
-Yet, we do it anyway because life is simply better with a dog.
+It's the realization that your heart is going to be ripped out, but also knowing that it's the ultimate act of love to free an elderly or sick dog from ongoing pain.
+And that WE control the timing.
+We enter into these contracts to become best friends with dogs, knowing we outlive them.
+And we do it anyway because life is simply better with a dog.

-Saying goodbye to Jax was as hard as we imagined it would be.
-We had Lap of Love, an in-home veterinary hospice and end-of-life service, come to our house to help him.
-Our nine-year-old daughter insisted she wanted to be there.
-She said defiantly, "Mom, he has been there for me my whole life.
+Saying goodbye to Jax was every bit as hard as we imagined it would be.
+We had Lap of Love, an in-home veterinary hospice and end-of-life service, come over to the house to usher him over.
+Our nine-year-old daughter was adamant for months that she wanted to be there.
+She said defiantly (when I tried to talk her out of it), "Mom, he has been there for me for my whole life.
 I need to be there for him when he dies."
-There are moments in parenthood that make you proud—this was one of them.
-We consulted her teacher and the hospice vets at Lap of Love to confirm she was emotionally ready.
-They reassured us it would help us all process the event and be good for Jax.
+(There are some moments of a parent that you feel so damn proud - this was one of them.)
+We consulted her teacher and the hospice vets at Lap of Love to confirm that yes, she was emotionally ready to handle this and not only would it help us all process what happened, it would be good for Jax.

-Jax ate everything and anything he wanted on that last morning: bacon, eggs, candy, and even my earplugs.
-(I sleep with earplugs and he was notorious for eating them when I wasn't looking.
-Ear wax snack!)
-So, that morning, I let him indulge.
-I swear he looked at me as if to say, "Are you serious, Mom?"
-About 30 seconds before he slipped away, our daughter gave him a Reese's Peanut Butter Cup.
-We held him and cried as he drifted off to sleep.
-It was awful, peaceful, beautiful, and horrendous all at once.
-But he was no longer in pain.
-The hospice vet from Lap of Love was incredible and treated our daughter with kindness and empathy.
+Jax ate EVERYTHING and anything he wanted that last morning.
+Bacon, eggs, candy and even my earplugs.
+(I sleep with ear plugs in an he was notorious for eating them when I wasn't looking.
+Ear wax snack!
+So that morning, I let him eat those earplugs.
+I swear he gave me a look of, "Are you serious Mom?")
+And about 30 seconds before he slipped under, our daughter gave him a Reeces Peanut Butter cup.
+We held him and we cried as he fell asleep, and it was awful and peaceful and beautiful and horrendous.
+But he was no longer in a pain.
+(The hospice vet from Lap of Love was incredible.
+She was kind, patient and wonderful with our daughter.
+She explained things before they happened in a firm but empathetic way that our daughter could understand.)

-A wonderful client sent over flowers, and while chatting, I mentioned that "just going for a walk" without a dog felt awkward.
-Usually, we walked to a destination—like the grocery store or library—or had Jax (or another dog) beside us.
-Going for a walk because we were restless was something we hadn't done before.
-While I run 3-4 times a week, aimless walks were uncharted territory for us.
-We know the benefits of movement, both mentally and physically.
-But walks are better with dogs, full stop.
+One of our wonderful clients sent over flowers, and when we were chatting about it all, I told her that just "going for a walk" without a dog felt awkward.
+Usually when we're walking we have a destination in mind (walking to the grocery store or library) OR we had Jax (or another dog) by our side.
+To simply go for a walk because we were antsy was not something we'd really ever had to do.
+(And I'm a runner so I run 3-4 times per week, but an aimless walk?
+We're also avid hikers, so walking in the woods is something that we do regularly.)
+We know the benefits of movement, both mentally and physically, but walks are better with dogs.
+Full stop.

 A sick dog rests at an ER vet in Philadelphia